PLCnext/PLCnext_CLI_Templates/README.md

 # Welcome to the PLCnCLI template repository

 This repository is part of the PLCnext CLI (PLCnext Command Line Interface) which provides the entire toolchain for C++ programming on the PLCnext Technology platform.
 Part of the CLI is a template for creating projects.
 In this Repository you find all the available templates and information how to write your own templates.
+The main repository for the CLI can be found [here](https://github.com/PLCnext/PLCnext_CLI).

 ## Installation & First Steps